Parenting is full of amazing moments and sticky chaos, but nothing sends your heart racing quite like an unexpected rash or wheeze.

 Environmental allergies tend to flare up seasonally (trees in spring, grass in summer, and weeds in fall) or when kids are around specific triggers (like pets or dusty bedrooms).

 While rarely dangerous, environmental allergies can be disruptive—especially when sleep or school is involved.
-“If your child has ‘a cold’ that never seems to go away, especially during the same season each year, it might actually be environmental allergies,” explains Poppins pediatric nurse practitioner Lisa Braunwell.
+“If your child has ‘a cold’ that never seems to go away, especially during the same season each year, it might actually be environmental allergies,” explains Lisa Braunwell, a pediatric nurse practitioner with Poppins.

 - Common triggers: Milk, eggs, peanuts, tree nuts, soy, wheat, shellfish, fish.